bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 **Command syntax:**

 ```
-bulk_extractor -o <output destination> <input target disk image file>
+bulk_extractor -o <output destination/reports/beout> <input target disk image file.E01>
 ```

-This command tells the terminal to run the `bulk_extractor` tool, then to output a report to the specified directory (`-o <image directory>/reports/beout`) and specifies the target file to analyze (`<input target disk image file>`).
+This command tells the terminal to run the `bulk_extractor` tool, then to output a report to the specified directory (`-o <image directory>/reports/beout`) and specifies the target file to analyze (`<input target disk image file.E01>`).

 ![bulk_extractor Output](https://github.com/BitCurator/bitcurator-distro/wiki/images/quickstart/image33.png)

-_**Note:** To use Bulk Reviewer, click over Applications (top left) > Forensics and Reporting > bulk-reviewer.
+_**Note:** To use Bulk Reviewer, an Electron desktop application that aids in identification, review, and removal of sensitive files in directories and disk images, and which scans directories and disk images for personally identifiable information (PII) and other sensitive information using bulk_extractor, click over Applications (top left) > Forensics and Reporting > bulk-reviewer.
 Click "Scan new directory or disk image."
 Select the "Type" ("Directory" or "Image"), create a "Name" for the report, "Browse" to the directory or disk image, select and "Options" and then click "Start Scan."
 Once it's finished, you can then view the report and have options to save or export the results._

 ![Bulk Reviewer Interface](https://github.com/BitCurator/bitcurator-distro/wiki/images/quickstart/image30.png)

+The desktop application then enables users to:

+- Review features found by type and by file in a user-friendly dashboard that supports annotation and dismissing features as false positives
+- Generate CSV reports of features found
+- Export sets of files
+  - Cleared: Files free of PII
+  - Private: Files with PII that should be restricted or run through redaction software

 _**Note:** The "terry-work-usb-2009-12-11.EO1" disk image in the sample data from BitCurator's Github site produces a number of "hits"--including social security numbers, phone numbers, and email addresses--if the directories or disk images you're working with do not._

 ### Summarize Sensitive Information Reports AKA How to Summarize Identified Features (with identify_filenames.py)

 Your final goal is to summarize the reports on sensitive information, show main types of features, and to note what files contain the features.
+To do this, we'll use `identify_filenames.py`, which identifies filenames from "bulk_extractor" output.

 **Tool:** identify_filenames.py